HubbersBI/Portfolio/README.md

 Welcome to my portfolio.
-Below are selected projects demonstrating my skills in SQL and Business Intelligence.
+Below are projects demonstrating my skills in SQL and Power BI.

 ## 📊 Projects